 There is some significant development in medications that can stunt the growth of abnormal blood vessels, which are usually suggested as an addition or alternative to laser treatment.
 Research on the use of these medications for retinopathy of prematurity is still being conducted.

 After surgery for retinopathy of prematurity, it is important in all circumstances that eye exams are continued after discharge from the hospital, especially when the ROP has not been resolved prior to hospital discharge.

-Premature infants are also at risk of amblyopia (lazy eye), strabismus (eye misalignment), the need for glasses and cortical visual impairment (a problem in brain to eye function).
+Premature infants are also at risk of amblyopia (lazy eye), strabismus (eye misalignment), the need for glasses, and cortical visual impairment (a problem in the brain to eye function).
 In light of this, it is important for all premature infants to have long-term care and check-ups with a pediatric ophthalmologist.